A quick but essential lesson on spring’s best green: wild ramps.

 Store your fresh spring ramps like this, and they should keep for about a week.
 The tips may wilt, but that is ok.
 Just cook them anyway, or trim them off.

-One more tip about ramps: You can eat more than just the leaves.
-The stems and even the white bulb are edible and taste great.
-If you’re sautéing them, add the thinly-sliced bulbs and stems a minute or two before adding the leaves, discarding the root stump at the very bottom.
+You can eat more than just the ramp leaves.
+The ramp stems and even the white bulb are fully edible and taste great.
+If you’re sautéing them, add the thinly-sliced bulbs and stems a minute or two before adding the leaves, discarding the hairy root stump at the very bottom.